coglinev3/container-alpine-bash/README.md

 I use these images as base images to build other Alpine Linux images with Python and Ansible to test my Ansible roles with these images.

+## Version

+Release: 1.0.0

+## License

+GNU Version 3

 ## Author

-Created in 2020 by Cogline.v3
+Created in 2020, by Cogline.v3.